cheer4ftc/OpModeCamera/README.md

 # OpModeCamera
-Basic FTC OpMode Functionality for using the front facing camera
+Basic FTC OpMode Functionality for using the front facing camera on the ZTE Speed phone for FTC.

+DetectColor.java and LinearDetectColor.java show examples of OpModes using the camera functionality.

+To use this to make your own custom OpModes, just extend OpModeCamera or LinearOpModeCamera as shown in the examples and change the code that uses the RGB pixels to perform your own image processing functions.
+You can use all of the normal SDK functions as well (motors, servos, sensors, gamepads, etc.).

-To use (as of 9/20/15):
+To install (as of 9/30/15):

 1. Add the code in AndroidManifestCameraExtras.xml to your AndroidManifest.xml right above the "<application" line.
 2. Add the code in activity_ftc_controller_camera_extras.xml to your activity_ftc_controller.xml right before the last </RelativeLayout> line.